FirstTimeEZ/simple-open-ssl/README.md

 # Simple OpenSSL for Javascript

-Execute `OpenSSL` commands directly from JavaScript.
+Execute `OpenSSL` commands directly from `JavaScript`.

 Provides a simple, cross-platform interface for cryptographic operations, certificate management, and security tasks.

+#### Usage:

 ```javascript
 import { runCommandSync } from 'simple-open-ssl';